 Cranberry sauce is bad for two reasons.
 First of all, it’s a fruit.
 As we just established, we’re not trying to eat healthy today.
 But what’s worse?
 Cranberry sauce is LOADED with added sugar.
 So not only are you sacrificing room on your plate for the most mediocre member of the berry family, but you’re not even benefiting from the supposed “healthy” choice.
 It’s a SHAM!

 As the years have gone on, the popularity of chicken on Thanksgiving has only risen.
 All I can say is you people sicken me.
 How you could abandon tradition to such an abhorrent degree is reprehensible.
-If you opt for chicken as your main meat on Thanksgiving, I don’t want to know you.
-Chicken owns every other day of the year, hop off turkey’s turf.
+If you opt for chicken as your poultry of choice on Thanksgiving, I don’t want to know you.
+Chicken owns every other day of the year.
+Hop off turkey’s turf.

 Mashed potatoes are the most overrated of the Thanksgiving foods.
 Oh yeah, I went there.
 Mashed potatoes can be done right, but they almost never are.
 If you have a seasoned grandma in the kitchen, I’ll give you a pass, but most of the time they’re either a starchy, chunky mess or a soup-y disaster.
 Getting the consistency of mashed potatoes right is an art and most people can’t do it.
 Furthermore, people want to call out turkey for being a gravy delivery vehicle and won’t say the same for mashed potatoes?
 Give me a break.